DCMSstats/stl-architecture/workspace-adrs/0004-geographically-identifying-units.md

 It is also important that whatever method we choose can be used with an offline journey, and without JavaScript in the online journey.

+Short-term lets that occupy all of an address would not be required to supply more detail.
+Short-term lets that do not occupy all of an address but are the only short-term let on site would probably not be required to supply more detail.

 ## Options

-Options to be evaluated on how easy it is to:
+Options to be evaluated on:
-1. use the data to de-duplicate registrations?
+1. How easy it is to use the data to de-duplicate registrations?
-2. use the data to find a short-term let?
+2. How easy it is to use the data to find a short-term let?
-3. use the data to determine if a registration matches a particular short-term let at an address?
+3. How easy it is to use the data to determine if a registration matches a particular short-term let at an address?
-4. for the operator to provide?
+4. How easy it is to for the operator to provide?
-5. for the operator to provide without JavaScript?
+5. How easy it is to for the operator to provide without JavaScript?
-6. for the operator to provide offline?
+6. How easy it is to for the operator to provide offline?
-7. for the operator to provide for multiple properties?
+7. How easy it is to for the operator to provide for multiple properties?

 ### Text description

 Operators provide a text description of whatever section of an address is part of the short-term let.

+1. How easy it is to use the data to de-duplicate registrations?
+   - Difficult.
+Depending on the guidance, the description provided might be vague, or change over time (the marketing name of a yurt)
+2. How easy it is to use the data to find a short-term let?
+   - Difficult.
+Depending on the guidance, the description provided might be vague, or change over time (the marketing name of a yurt)
+3. How easy it is to use the data to determine if a registration matches a particular short-term let at an address?
+   - Difficult.
+Depending on the guidance, the description provided might be vague, or change over time (the marketing name of a yurt)
+4. How easy it is to for the operator to provide?
+   - Easy.
+5. How easy it is to for the operator to provide without JavaScript?
+   - Easy.
+6. How easy it is to for the operator to provide offline?
+   - Easy.
+7. How easy it is to for the operator to provide for multiple properties?
+   - Easy.

 ### GPS coordinates